Collaboration Technology: The Software to Use to Improve Team Collaboration

 5. User groups with limited access

 This feature allows users to moderate which team members have access to which information.
-For example, you add guests to your workspaces, such as freelancers, vendors, clients, and contractors.
+For example, you can add guests to your workspaces, such as freelancers, vendors, clients, and contractors.

 🔶 Example: